arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ![Portenta Max Carrier DIP switches](assets/dip-switch.png)

-For configurations when the Portenta Max Carrier is combined with the Portenta X8, the DIP switch governs these settings:
+For configurations when the Portenta Max Carrier is combined with the __Portenta X8__, the DIP switch governs these settings:

 | **Ethernet DIP Switch Designation** |      **Position: ON**     |    **Position: OFF**   |
 |:-----------------------------------:|:-------------------------:|:----------------------:|